1970 Thomas Cup

 The 1970 Thomas Cup was the eighth tournament of Thomas Cup, the most important men's badminton team competition in the world.
 The final set of ties (team matches) were held in Kuala Lumpur, Malaysia.

-Indonesia won its fourth title after beating Malaysia in the Final Round.
+Indonesia won its fourth title after beating Malaysia in the final round.

-Teams
+Qualification

 25 teams took part in the competition, 3 of them in the Australasian Zone, 8 in the Asian Zone, 9 in the European Zone and 5 in the Pan American Zone.
 As defending champion, Malaysia received a bye through the zone qualifications and the first round of Inter-zone ties, and played directly in the second round of inter-zone ties (the semifinal round of the entire tournament).